 Steelflex BIO Sustainable Stretch Film

-Steelflex bio stretch film is still in production but will be available for purchase soon!
+Steelflex bio stretch film is now available for purchase!
 Steelflex bio stretch film is made from fully biodegradable materials.

-Unlike regular plastic stretch film, which can take more than 1,000 years to biodegrade, steelflex bio stretch film will biodegrade in 5 years or sooner.
+Unlike regular plastic stretch film, which can take more than 1,000 years to biodegrade, steelflex bio stretch film will biodegrade in 5 years or less.

 Boasting similar strength and aesthetics to regular plastic stretch film, steelflex bio is one of the most sustainable stretch films to hit the market!